twinfoundation/framework/packages/core/docs/reference/interfaces/IComponent.md

 • **componentState?**

-A persistent state which can be modified by bootstrap.
+A persistent state which can be modified by the method.

 #### Returns